sonicyang/CNC430/README.md

 Please upload /MSP430/CNC430.ino to your lanuchpad, and start /python/main.py to Enter Shell Program.

-There is a mul define in CNC430.ino, change its value according your scaling.
+There is a mul defined in CNC430.ino, change its value according your scaling.